ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelGuestAccess.rst

    Proxy host port to connect to (mandatory when --proxy-host is specified)

+.. option:: --proxy-user USER|PATTERN|*

-  --proxy-user USER|PATTERN|*  Proxy user to connect as (mandatory when --proxy-host is specified).
+   Proxy user to connect as (mandatory when --proxy-host is specified).

                                    Globbing characters '*' and '?' are supported for pattern matching.

 This command removes, from an existing bastion account, access to a given server, using the